pcarbo/QTLRel/README.md

 that the version of the package kept on CRAN may not be completely up to date.

-Alternatively, you may download the

-to obtain the most recent version of QTLRel, download the source code from github, and
+Alternatively, you may download the source code directly from github, and install the package from the source code.
+Installing QTLRel this way involves a couple more steps (unless you happen to have [devtools](https://github.com/hadley/devtools)), but ensures that you have the most recent version of QTLRel.
+First, fork or clone the repository on your computer, or download the repository as a ZIP file (github explains how to do this).
+Next, build the package from the command line on your computer (not the R shell) with the following two
+commands:

+    R CMD check qtlreldir
+	R CMD build qtlreldir

+where **qtlreldir** is the directory containing the files you downloaded from github.
+Once the package is built, a file will be created with a name something like **QTLRel_0.2-12.tar.gz**.
+To install the package, run the following command in the console:

+    R CMD INSTALL QTLRel_0.2-12.tar.gz

 ###More information